 It is a great way to get a piece of steak that doesn’t have that gross gray band of overcooked meat allllll around the outside.
 This provides a much more evenly cooked steak, without losing any of the flavors of that beautiful Maillard reaction.

-What Should I Serve with Smoked Hanger Steak?
+What Should I Serve with this Smoked Hanger Steak Recipe?

 I have all of the options for you!
 Here are some favorites of mine.

 - One-Pot Creamy Noodles